 Ffynnon Dewi & Ni are situated in the village of Martletwy.
 One of 3 bungalows available for holiday let.
 Rural enough to be peaceful and relaxing, yet within easy reach of everything you may want to make your holiday a memorable one.
 Whether you want a cosy romantic get away for two, or you are taking the kids away for a holiday full of fun and adventure.
-Whether its walking, cycling, fishing, horse riding or perhaps you prefer the beaches, islands, castles or shops, Ffynnon Dewi and Ffynnon Ni and Badgers Brook are your ideal base.
+Whether its walking, cycling, fishing, horse riding or perhaps you prefer the beaches, islands, castles, adventure parks or shops, Ffynnon Dewi and Ffynnon Ni and Badgers Brook are your ideal base.
 Their central location means you can get the very best out of your holiday without having to travel too far.
 If you don't fancy going anywhere, you can enjoy private al fresco dining or take a stroll across the road for shared use of the owners' large grassed paddock with picnic benches and a BBQ, where the children can enjoy a football kick about, trampoline, play house and climbing frame.

 |Size||Sleeps up to 5, 3 bedrooms|

 |Nearest beach||Freshwater East / Saundersfoot/Tenby|

 |Nearest travel links||Nearest airport: Cardiff, Nearest railway: Narberth|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |General||Central heating, CD player, Satellite TV, Wi-Fi available|